ekoutanov/serbzip/README.md

 Once the dictionary is loaded, the algorithm works by iterating over the input, line by line.
 Each line is subsequently tokenised by whitespace, disregarding contiguous whitespace (shown here with `␣` characters for readability) sequences.
 E.g., the line `"To␣be...␣␣␣␣␣or␣␣␣␣␣not␣to␣be!"` is captured as six words: `["To", "be...", "or", "not", "to", "be!"]`.
 An empty line, or a line comprising only whitespace characters is tokenised to `[]`.

-Each resulting word is subject to three rule-sets — punctuation, compaction and capitalisation — applied in that order.
+Each resulting word is subject to three rulesets — punctuation, compaction and capitalisation — applied in that order.

 The **punctuation rules** are used to efficiently deal with punctuated words such as `"banana!"`.
 Normally, `"banana"` would be an easy dictionary lookup, but the exclamation mark is a fly in the ointment.
 Punctuation splits every word into a _prefix_ and a _suffix_.
 The prefix encompasses a contiguous string of alphabetical characters from the start of the word.
 The suffix contains all other characters.